abhishekpingale22/jenkins-sample/jenkins-D2.md

 - Types of credentials:
   - **Secret text** - a token such as an API token (e.g. a GitHub personal access token)
   - **Username and password** - which could be a colon separated string in the format username:password

-## Managing access control and authorization
-Managing access control and authorization
-- Go to `Manage Jenkins` > `Configure Global Security` > `Enable security`.

-- On the Jenkins dashboard, click on Manage Jenkins.
-Click on Manage Users.
-- We can edit user details on the same page.
-This is a subset of users, which also contains auto-created users.

-### Maintaining roles and project-based security
-For authorization, we can define Matrix-based security on the Configure Global Security page.
-1. Add group or user and configure security based on different sections such as Credentials, Slave, Job, and so on.
-2. Click on Save.

-- Lets configure some users in Jenkins, create a read only user Select Manage Jenkins > Manage Users > Create a user

-- Try to access the Jenkins dashboard with a newly added user who has no rights, and we will find the authorization error.

 ### Audit Trail Plugin – an overview and usage
 - Manage Jenkins > Manage Plugins > Install the `Audit Trail` Plugin.